VID Extension Kit - Lists

-Internally, the sorting mechanism uses SORT/COMPARE and is thus susceptible to the limitations it poses, such as trying to compare two different datatypes.
-Therefore it's usually not wise to use more than one datatype per column, if you want to sort rows.
+Internally, the sorting mechanism uses SORT/COMPARE and is susceptible to limitations, such as trying to compare two different datatypes.
+Therefore it's not wise to use more than one datatype per column, if you want to sort rows.

 You cannot sort multiple columns at the same time.
 If you select a new column to sort, the original data is resorted by that column.

 You cannot yet programmatically sort.

 The QUERY-FACE accessor can filter rows, based on an input function.
 The input function takes a row as an input argument and when returning TRUE, the row will be included in the list.
 If FALSE, it will be left out.

 This is useful for filtering out data that you don't want to see, such as with a real-time string filtering function.

 See the file tests/lists/filtering.r for an example.